David-Maura-Rodgers/House-Vinyl-Ireland/README.md

 **Store Management**
 (***For Super User only***)

-Site onwner can add a new record.
+Site owner can add a new record.
 And they can also edit or delete a record from the record details page:

 ![Add Record](docs/readme/add-record.png)
 ![Edit/Delete Record](docs/readme/edit-delete.png)